 Ghost Rider #43-44

 Issue(s): Ghost Rider #43, Ghost Rider #44

 ...and, perhaps not coincidentally, the plot deals with wizards.

 That's not to say that these issues are completely divorced from what's been going on in the series.
-We've been seeing more and more of Johnny Blaze and the Ghost Rider as separate entities, and the purpose of the wizard in this issue is to literally separate them so we can see the that they really are separate characters, albeit ones that can't survive without each other.
+We've been seeing more and more of Johnny Blaze and the Ghost Rider as separate entities, and the purpose of the wizard in this issue is to literally separate them so we can see that they really are separate characters, albeit ones who can't survive without each other.

 Our wizard, Azaziah the Crimson Mage, is approached by some common criminals on the run from Ghost Rider.
 He's got his own plans for Ghost Rider, so he he has them lead GR over a pentagram.
 Suddenly the scene switches over to somewhere else, with a random guy laying on the ground.